-The majority of molecules targeting LRRK2 have been conventional or "Type I" kinase inhibitors, which compete with ATP for binding to the ATP-binding pocket withing the kinase domain (Hatcher et al., 2017; Lu et al., 2020).
-This story inevitably began with compounds that were a long way from candidate drugs ready to enter clinical trials, but over the years these molecules have evolved to have superior pharmacological profiles and one compound is now in clinical trials.
+The majority of molecules targeting LRRK2 have been conventional or 'Type I' kinase inhibitors, which compete with ATP for binding to the ATP-binding pocket within the kinase domain (Hatcher et al., 2017; Lu et al., 2020).
+This story inevitably began with compounds that were a long way from candidate drugs ready to enter clinical trials, but over the years, these molecules have evolved to have superior pharmacological profiles and one compound is now in clinical trials.

-The first compounds reported to inhibit LRRK2 kinase activity were either broad range kinase inhibitors able to inhibit LRRK2 with high potency, but very low selectivity, e.g. staurosporine, which has IC50 values for LRRK2 of 1-2 nM (Anand et al., 2009; Covy and Giasson, 2009), or a series of Rho kinase inhibitors that were found to inhibit LRRK2 and Rho kinases with similar high nanomolar potencies (Nichols et al., 2009).
-Fortunately, these compounds were swiftly superseded by two more selective molecules, LRRK2-IN-1 (Deng et al., 2011) and CZC-25146 (Ramsden et al., 2011), that were identified specifically as LRRK2 inhibitors via kinase inhibitor library screens.
-Both these compounds are reported to inhibit LRRK2 with IC50s in the low nanomolar range, and exhibit decent selectivity; for example, LRRK2-IN-1 was found to display greater than 90% inhibition towards only 12 out of 440 kinases using an Ambit KINOMEscan that measures the binding of drugs to a panel of kinases as a proxy for kinase inhibition (Karaman et al., 2008; Deng et al., 2011).
+The first compounds reported to inhibit LRRK2 kinase activity were either broad-range kinase inhibitors able to inhibit LRRK2 with high potency but very low selectivity, for example, staurosporine, which has IC50 values for LRRK2 of 1-2 nM (Anand et al., 2009; Covy & Giasson, 2009), or a series of Rho kinase inhibitors that were found to inhibit LRRK2 and Rho kinases with similar high nanomolar potencies (Nichols et al., 2009).
+Fortunately, these compounds were swiftly superseded by two more selective molecules, LRRK2-IN-1 (Deng et al., 2011) and CZC-25146 (Ramsden et al., 2011), which were identified specifically as LRRK2 inhibitors via kinase inhibitor library screens.
+Both these compounds are reported to inhibit LRRK2 with IC50s in the low nanomolar range and exhibit decent selectivity; for example, LRRK2-IN-1 was found to display greater than 90% inhibition towards only 12 out of 440 kinases using an Ambit KINOMEscan that measures the binding of drugs to a panel of kinases as a proxy for kinase inhibition (Deng et al., 2011; Karaman et al., 2008).